 Incorporating CAC and CLV Into Marketing

-These two figures are directly correlated to how much is spent on marketing campaigns and the success of the outcomes.
-Therefore, the general premise behind CAC and CLV is that these advertising endeavors should pursue the greatest value per dollar.
-For example, a project costing $20,000 could return 200 new customers.
-Even if the project was cut in half and 100 new customers were brought in, the same CAC would exist.
-A company should seek not only to manage marketing spending but target areas where the CAC is minimized.
+These two metrics directly correlate to how much is spent on marketing campaigns and the success of the outcomes.
+So, the general premise behind CAC and CLV is that these advertising endeavours should provide the greatest value per dollar, as opposed to overall savings.